 Smoked Trout Quiche Recipe

-The horseradish paste gives it that pleasant almost acidic freshness.
-But again, it’s not overwhelmingly strong because the smoked trout still is the most prominent flavor in the quiche.
-If you can’t find any horseradish cream, you can leave it out or replace it by mustard for instance.
+The horseradish paste gives it that pleasant almost acidic freshness to the quiche filling.
+But again, it’s not overwhelmingly strong because the smoked fish still is the most prominent and powerful flavor in this quiche.
+If you can’t find any horseradish cream, you can leave it out or even replace it by mustard for instance.

 Watch my video of how I’m preparing a classic quiche dough in my fabulous KitchenAid Stand Mixer Mini!